 TGax Editor: Please update the 3rd paragraph in this section as shown below (11ax D2.2 P160L4):

 The Color Switch Countdown field is set to the number of TBTTs that remain until the HE AP sending the BSS Color Change Announcement element switches to the new BSS color.
-A value of 0 indicates that the switch occurs at the current TBTT if the element is carried in a Beacon frame or [#Ed]the next TBTT following the frame that carried the element if the frame is not a Beacon frame.
+A value of 0 indicates that the switch occurs at the current TBTT if the element is carried in a Beacon frame or [#Ed]at the next TBTT following the frame that carried the element if the frame is not a Beacon frame.

 BSS_COLOR